Crowdedlight/Crows-Electronic-Warfare/README.md

 WindWalker (Voice-line work)

 ### License
-Crows Electronic Warfare is licensed under the GPL-3.0 license.
+Crows Electronic Warfare is licensed under the Arma Public License Share Alike.
 Please do not reupload to the Steam Workshop without permission!

 ### Fonts used in texture
 Digital 7 by Sizenko Alexander, Style-7, http://www.styleseven.com